Phiwe-Deluca/Phiwe-Deluca/README.md

 - [`Mini Google`](https://github.com/Phiwe-Deluca/GoogleLite)
   A lightweight, self-made search engine experiment that explores indexing, querying, and UI design—tiny but mighty

-> 💡 _And this is just the beginning—many more bold, vibe-rich projects are blooming soon..._
+> 💡 _And this is just the beginning many more bold, vibe-rich projects are blooming soon..._

 ---